 2. Grand Marnier

-Grand Marnier is a French liqueur created with a combination of triple sec, cognac, and some sugar.
+Grand Marnier is a famous alcoholic drink from France created with a combination of triple sec, cognac, and some sugar.
 The presence of cognac gives this spirit a much sweeter and heavier taste profile and a unique amber-gold color compared to other triple sec varieties.

 These two orange liqueur share a lot in common, which makes them interchangeable in many cases.
 In essence, they’re both bottled at 40% ABV or 80 proof, orange-flavored, and sweetened with natural sugar.